 CT scans can also be used to guide a biopsy needle into a place that might have cancer.
 The patient stays on the CT scanning table while a doctor moves a biopsy needle through the skin toward the tumor.
 A small piece of the tumor is removed and looked at under a microscope.

 Like CT scans, MRIs give doctors cross-section pictures of the body.
 But MRIs use strong magnets instead of x-rays.
-Sometimes a contrast dye might be used just as with CT scans.
+Sometimes a contrast dye might be used.
+This is different than the one used for CT scans, so being allergic to one does not mean you are allergic to the other.
 Most doctors prefer to use CT scans to look at the stomach, but sometimes an MRI can give more information.
 MRIs are often used to look at the brain and spinal cord.

 For this test, a special kind of radioactive sugar is put into your vein.
 Over time the sugar collects in places that have cancer.
 After about an hour, you are moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates pictures of the whole body.

-Lab tests: These may include a blood test called a complete blood count (CBC) to look for anemia (a low red blood cell count that may be caused by bleeding), blood chemistry tests to look for signs of cancer spread to the liver, and a fecal occult blood test, which looks for small amounts of blood in the stool.
+These may include a blood test called a complete blood count (CBC) to look for anemia (a low red blood cell count that may be caused by bleeding), blood chemistry tests to look for signs of cancer spread to the liver, and a fecal occult blood test, which looks for small amounts of blood in the stool.

 If cancer is found, the doctor may want to do other tests, especially if you are going to have surgery.
 For instance, blood tests can be done to make sure your liver and kidneys are working well and your blood is clotting the way it should.

-Last Medical Review: 03/18/2013
+Last Medical Review: 05/27/2014

-Last Revised: 03/18/2013
+Last Revised: 01/09/2015